BretFisher/stress/README.md

 that didn't need a custom ENTRYPOINT/CMD to work so it was easy to demo with `docker service create`, so here we go:

-> Simply running this images various tags, will get you preset cpu/memory stressing output.
+> Simply running this image with various tags will get you pre-set cpu/memory stressing output.

 | Image:Tag | Command |
 | --------- | ------- |